ruoyann/tp/docs/DeveloperGuide.md

 #### Design considerations:

 **Behaviour of filters with multiple tags:**
-* **Current choice:** Filtering by tags show StudySpots that all specified tags.
+* **Current choice:** Filtering by tags show study spots that all specified tags.
-* **Alternative 1:** Filtering by tags show StudySpots that contain at least one of the specified tags.
+* **Alternative 1:** Filtering by tags show study spots that contain at least one of the specified tags.

 We felt that our choice would be the most intuitive behaviour of filter.